It seems easier to just go on without changing perspective, especially when your daily tasks don’t leave much room for implementing new solutions.

 You can also check how returning users’ behavior differs from first-time visitors.
 This could be useful when evaluating your users’ engagement and retention rates.

 E-commerce websites are a very particular example, as conversion rate optimization plays a huge role for them.
 From eliminating bottlenecks to choosing the best button color, copy, and placement, user behavior analytics gives you real-time feedback about any changes you implement.
-If you’re looking for a solution to optimize your e-commerce conversion rate, check out this article.
+Are you looking for ways to optimize the conversion rate in your e-commerce store?
+We also have some tips to boost your e-commerce’s conversion rate.

 If you’ve a mobile app, you can also profit from learning how your users navigate it.
 For example, you might notice that there are a lot of misclicks.
 To improve such a situation, you can work on the placement or size of your buttons.